jhsu802701/rails_from_scratch_rails5/09-08-users_password_reset.md

 <%= render "users/shared/links" %>
 ```
 * Enter the command "test1".
-Now the first two tests pass, but the third test still fails due to the missing method begin_user_password_reset.
+Now the first two tests pass, but the third test still fails because the password edit page does not have the expected content.
 * Refresh the web browser.
 Now you see the desired form.

 ### app/views/users/passwords/edit.html.erb